 No organization wants to do business with a high-risk vendor.
-In today’s increasingly complex cyberthreat landscape, companies routinely demand trust and transparency, so they can be confident handing over their sensitive data.
-This may involve asking for an SOC 2 audit report, which you will need to be able to secure and maintain more valuable contracts.
+In today’s increasingly complex cyber threat landscape, companies routinely demand trust and transparency so that they can be confident handing over their sensitive data.
+This may involve asking for a SOC 2 audit report, which will be required to secure and maintain high-value contracts.

 Meeting the demands of any compliance regulation begins with an evaluation of the current state of your cybersecurity maturity.
 Only after conducting a thorough IT security assessment can you identify what’s working and what isn’t.
 It can also help you prepare for achieving SOC 2 compliance.

 What are the SOC 1 and SOC 2 Compliance

 SOC 1 was developed by the American Institute of Public Accountants to report on internal control over financial reporting.
 SOC 2 builds upon that original goal by covering five partially overlapping trust services criteria: security, availability, processing integrity, confidentiality, and privacy.